spec-first/connexion/README.rst

        <a href="https://coveralls.io/github/ml6team/fondant?branch=main"><img alt="Coveralls" src="https://img.shields.io/coverallsCoverage/github/spec-first/connexion?style=flat-square"></a>
        <br>
        <br>
-       <a href="https://connexion.readthedocs.io/en/latest/"><strong>Explore the docs »</strong></a>
+       <a href="https://connexion.readthedocs.io/en/stable/"><strong>Explore the docs »</strong></a>
    </p>

 ----

 Connexion is a modern Python web framework that makes spec-first and api-first development easy.
-You describe your API in an OpenAPI (or swagger) specification with as much detail as you want and Connexion will guarantee that it works as you specified.
+You describe your API in an `OpenAPI`_ (or `Swagger`_) specification with as much detail as you want and Connexion will guarantee that it works as you specified.

 It works either standalone, or in combination with any ASGI or WSGI-compatible framework!